-On 6 November, ten weeks after the so-called "clearance operations" in Rakhine State began, the UNSC finally adopted a Presidential Statement on the crisis.
-The statement "strongly condemns the widespread violence" committed against the Rohingya, and calls for the implementation of the recommendations of the Rakhine Commission.
-The statement also emphasized that Myanmar's authorities have a responsibility to protect "its population including through respect for the rule of law and the respect, promotion and protection of human rights."
+On 6 November, ten weeks after the beginning of "clearance operations," the UNSC finally adopted a Presidential Statement on the crisis.
+The statement condemned the widespread violence committed against the Rohingya, called for the implementation of the recommendations of the Rakhine Commission and stressed the "primary responsibility of the Myanmar government to protect its population including through respect for the rule of law and the respect, promotion and protection of human rights."
+The statement also requested a briefing by the UN Secretary-General, which was held on 12 December.